SM Reports 8% Growth in Recurring Income in H1 2016

 Consolidated revenues reached PHP39.2 billion, an increase of 9% from PHP35.9 billion in the same period last year.
 Rental revenues from retail and commercial spaces accounted for 56% of consolidated revenues and grew 13% in the period to PHP22.0 billion.

-During the first half, SM Prime opened SM San Jose Del Monte in Bulacan and SM Trece Martires in Cavite, bringing total Philippine operating malls to 58 with a GFA of almost 7.5 million sqm.
+During the first half, SM Prime opened SM San Jose Del Monte in Bulacan and SM Trece Martires in Cavite, bringing the total Philippine operating malls to 58 with a GFA of almost 7.5 million sqm.

 With an additional six malls in China, SM Prime’s total GFA is 8.5 million sqm.
 The company is expected to open two more malls this year, namely Cherry SM Congressional in Quezon City and SM City East Ortigas.
 It is also expanding SM Center Molino in Cavite and SM City San Pablo in Laguna this year.